dhinesh7-cit/BytePersona/README.md

 ## ✨ Credits

-Developed by Dhinesh E
+Developed by Dhinesh E .
-Backend logic influenced by Tharik MCA's `BytePersona` Prolog architecture.

 ---